mitkof6/OpenSimRT/README.md

 ## Organization

 The project is organized into sub-modules.
 Each sub-module contains the code, tests, and applications.
+Experimental algorithms (need further improvement) are placed into the experimental folder within a module.
 In the test files, we perform unit tests of each sub-component.
 There you can find more information on how to use the different tools developed.
 For example, if you are interested in performing inverse kinematics with IMU, you can check `/OpenSimRT/IMU/tests/TestLowerLimbIKFromFile.cpp`.
 The organization is as
 follows: